| Page 29 | Alexander Street

 mkeller [at] alexanderstreet [dot] com (mkeller [at] alexanderstreet [dot] com)

 Alexander Street Press is an electronic publisher of award-winning online collections in the humanities, social sciences, performing arts, and music.
-Alexander Street collections are available to library and educational institutions via annual subscription or outright purchase.
-For more information or for media access to any of the Alexander Street streaming video collections, visit http://www.alexanderstreet.com or contact Meg Keller at mkeller [at] alexanderstreet [dot] com ( mkeller [at] alexanderstreet [dot] com).
+Since its beginnings in 2000, Alexander Street has developed a reputation for uniquely powerful search capabilities powered by Alexander Street’s Semantic Indexing™, and for offering content—like Sixties memorabilia and ephemera—not available anywhere else.
+Alexander Street collections are available to library and educational institutions via annual subscription or outright purchase of perpetual rights.
+For more information, visit http://www.alexanderstreet.com or contact Meg Keller at mkeller [at] alexanderstreet [dot] com ( mkeller [at] alexanderstreet [dot] com)

 3212 Duke Street